abinit/abinit/doc/tutorial/eph_intro.md

 ## Phonon bands and DOS with EPH

-Since phonon frequencies and displacements are needed for e-ph calculations, it is not surprising to see that some of the ANADDB features related to the treatment of the dynamical matrix are integrated in the EPH code as well.
+Since phonon frequencies and displacements are needed for e-ph calculations, it is not surprising that some of the ANADDB features related to the treatment of the dynamical matrix are integrated in the EPH code as well.
 In many cases, EPH uses the same name as in ANADDB especially for important variables such as [[dipdip]], [[asr]], and [[chneut]].
-There are however some differences with respect to the ANADDB interface.
+There are however some differences with respect to the ANADDB input file.
 More specifically, in EPH the name of the DDB file is specified by [[getddb_filepath]] whereas the $\qq$-mesh associated to the DDB file is given by [[ddb_ngqpt]].
 <!-- list of IBZ $\qq$-points for which the DFPT calculations have been performed -->